AAids to Navigation and Marine Safety

 Physical AIS AtoN is based on a signal transmitted from an aid to navigation that physically exists;

-Virtual AIS AtoN is based on a signal transmitted from a source other than a physical AtoN, indicating an aid which only displayed on electronic navigation equipment and does not physically exist.
+Virtual AIS AtoN is based on a signal transmitted from a source other than a physical AtoN, indicating an aid that is only displayed on electronic navigation equipment and does not physically exist.

-Synthetic AIS AtoN exist as a hybrid of physical and virtual types; they are transmitted from AIS stations at a distance from a physical AtoN.
+Synthetic AIS AtoN are divided into two types and are transmitted from AIS stations located at a distance from an existing conventional aid to navigation.
 The Monitored variant includes a communications link between the aid and the station, thereby confirming its position, whereas the Predicted variant does not.

 Every AIS AtoN is assigned a Maritime Mobile Service Identity (MMSI) number.

-A diamond shaped symbol is used to represent an AIS AtoN on chart and radar systems that interface with the AIS.
-Real and Synthetic types use solid lines, while Virtual use dotted lines.
+A diamond-shaped symbol is used to represent an AIS AtoN on chart and radar systems that interface with the AIS.
+Physical and Synthetic types are represented by solid lines, while Virtual aids are represented by dotted lines.
 Further information about each aid appears when interacting with them through electronic navigation equipment.

 Note:

-A detailed listing of all lighted visual aids and all fog signals is contained in the List of Lights, Buoys and Fog Signals publication.
+A detailed listing of all lighted visual aids, fog signals and radar beacons is contained in the List of Lights, Buoys and Fog Signals publication.

-A detailed listing of Radio Beacons and Radar Beacons is contained in the Radio Aids to Marine Navigation publication
+A detailed listing of radio beacons is contained in the Radio Aids to Marine Navigation publication.

 PRIVATE BUOY REGULATIONS